StephenKevin/zugh/README.md

 Create a table.

-We haven't implemented those APIs to create a table yet, so just execute SQL in a connection:
+We haven't implemented those APIs to create a table yet, so just execute SQL with a connection:

 ```py
 >>> from zugh.db import connect